ecmwf-ifs/dwarf-p-cloudsc/README.md

 - **cloudsc-loki-sca**: Pure single-column mode that strips all horizontal vector loops from the kernel and introduces an outer "column-loop" at the driver level.
-- **cloudsc-loki-claw-cpu**: Same as SCA, but also adds the necessary CLAW annotations.
+- **cloudsc-loki-claw-cpu** (deprecated): Same as SCA, but also adds the necessary CLAW annotations.
 The resulting cloudsc.claw.F90 file is then processed by CLAW to re-insert vector loops for optimal CPU execution.
-- **cloudsc-loki-claw-gpu**: Creates the same CLAW-ready kernel file, but triggers the GPU-specific optimizations in the CLAW compiler to insert OpenACC-offload instructions in the driver and an OpenACC parallel loop inside the kernel for each block.
-This needs to be run with large block sizes (eg. NPROMA=1024-8192).
+- **cloudsc-loki-claw-gpu** (deprecated): Creates the same CLAW-ready kernel file, but triggers the GPU-specific optimizations in the CLAW compiler to insert OpenACC-offload instructions in the driver and an OpenACC parallel loop inside the kernel for each block.
+This needs to be run with large block sizes (eg.
+  NPROMA=1024-8192).
 - **cloudsc-loki-c**: A prototype C transpilation pipeline that converts the kernel to C and calls it via iso_c_bindings interfaces from the driver.

+To enable the deprecated and, on GPU, defunct CLAW variants, the build-flag `--with-claw` needs to be specified explicitly.

 ### A note on frontends